spartanboy56/WeaponsGenDM/README.md

 # WeaponsGenDM

-#This is a readme file because Topher yelled at me.
+#This was a project done for a class.

-#This is a Weapon generator used in the DicemasterJ Repo.
+#It was originally going to be used in a now abandoned slack chat bot.